adritasharma/AngularApp_UnitTest/README.md

 **Stub**

-Stubs are the objects that hold predefined data and uses it to give responses during tests.
-In other words, a stub is an object that resembles a real object with the minimum number of methods needed for a test.
+A stub is an object that resembles a real object with the minimum number of methods needed for a test.
 The main functions of the is that it always returns the predefined output regardless of the input.

 **Spy**